 Making Price Optimization Work

 Good price optimization may factor in all sorts of variables, including

 - Customer churn (when the prices get too high)

 - Lower perceived value (when the prices get too low)

 - Average order value

 - Average customer lifetime value

-But if you invest in an effective B2B platform, you can completely overhaul the way you look at pricing and give yourself a leg up over competitors who barely spend much time thinking about pricing at all.
+If you invest in an effective B2B platform, you can completely overhaul the way you look at price optimization and give yourself a leg up over competitors who barely spend much time thinking about pricing at all.